atolab/cdds/docs/GettingStartedGuide/installation.rst

 The default deployment method on Windows is to install the product using the MSI installer.

 The installation process is self-explanatory.
-Two components are available: one for the runtime libraries, and a seperate component containing files to support development (headers, IDL preprocessor, examples etc.).
+Three components are available:

+1. a runtime component, containing the runtime libraries
+2. a development component, containing the header files, the IDL compiler, a precompiled Hello Word! example and other examples.
+3. an examples component, containing the source code of the VortexDDS examples.

+The runtime and development components are (by default) installed in "Program Files" while the VortexDDS example component will be installed in the User Profile directory.
+The VortexDDS example code in the User Profile directory can be changed by the user.

 ZIP